 Systemic antibiotic use might be avoidable and alternatives to antibiotics may be indicated.

-Create/review a treatment guidance or empirical prescribing policy:
+Create/review a treatment guidance or empirical prescribing policy

-Symptomatic Treatment
+Symptomatic treatment

 As in human medicine, there will often be conditions in animals for which antibiotic treatment is likely to be ineffective and/or inappropriate.
 Always encourage and promote testing for underlying causes of disease conditions.
-As part of practice policy, agree and define conditions for which antibiotics are likely to be ineffective but where symptomatic treatment (e.g. pain relief or anti-inflammatories) may be indicated.

-Treatment Failures
+Treatment failures

 Although treatment failures are relatively rare in first opinion practices, there is growing evidence of reflection in veterinary medicine of the experience in human medicine, where resistant organisms were first isolated in hospital patients, however increasingly patients are presenting to their general practitioners with resistant isolates.